supermasita/blog.supermasita.com/_posts/2019-07-05-Python-Convert_semantic_version_to_integer.markdown

     l.reverse()
     # List reversed [13, 1, 5]
     version = sum(x * (100 ** i) for i, x in enumerate(l))
-    # Use 'enumarate' to get a tuple with position/index of the list
+    # Use 'enumerate' to get a tuple with position/index of the list
     # and its value.
 Multiply position/index by the number:
     # [13, 100, 50000]
     # Add up all numbers: